jkobject/jkobject.github.io/_posts/2020-06-11-one-year-at-the-broad.md

 ## Finishing onboarding.

 I was warned that the onboarding might last a couple of months.
 Being a foreigner did not help and I can finally say that now, a year later, I feel fully onboarded to the Broad and the Cambridge way of life.

-> _Cambridge's way of life often implies, amongst other things: Grocery shopping at union square market, getting a couple of doughnuts at Union square doughnuts. drinking fancy beers at remnant, lamplighter or Aeronauts.
+> _Cambridge way of life often implies, amongst other things: Grocery shopping at union square market, getting a couple of doughnuts at Union square doughnuts. drinking fancy beers at remnant, lamplighter or  .
 Asking people if they are doing a post-doc or a phd the first time you meet.
-Getting your baguette at Tate and enjoying the many ice creams cambridge has to offer._
+Getting your baguette at Tate and enjoying the many ice creams cambridge has to offer_

 What takes so long.
 Well except getting up to speed with the lab's specific softwares and technologies.
 Getting a sense of the myriads of projects ✨ and collaborations happening around you. its getting to know the history of projects that came before you, reason for things. **It's getting to know power dynamics!** 💖 It is soo important to know the power dynamics.
 I really feel that this is when you know you are on board.